Clearlingo Editing and Proofreading

 How to make en and em dashes on your device

 A hyphen is easy to find on the computer keyboard, but the other two are harder to find.
-You will have to look under the “insert symbol, more symbols” function on your device (there are too many different computer operating versions to go into detail for each one).
-Usually you can then assign a shortcut to the symbols for easy access next time.
+You will have to look under the “insert symbol -> more symbols” function on your device (there are too many different computer operating versions to go into detail for each one).
+You can then assign a keyboard shortcut to the symbols for easy access next time.

 What next?